britram/draft-trammell-wire-image/draft-iab-wire-image.md

 specification, that determines how third parties on the network paths among protocol participants will interact with that protocol.

-Several documents currently under discussion in IETF working groups and the IETF in general, for example
-{{?QUIC-MANAGEABILITY=I-D.ietf-quic-manageability}},
-{{?EFFECT-ENCRYPT=I-D.mm-wg-effect-encrypt}}, and
-{{?TRANSPORT-ENCRYPT=I-D.fairhurst-tsvwg-transport-encrypt}}, discuss in
-part impacts on the third-party use of wire images caused by a migration from protocols whose wire images are largely not confidentiality protected (e.g.
-HTTP over TCP) to protocols whose wire images are confidentiality protected (e.g. H2 over QUIC).
+The increasing deployment of transport-layer security {{?RFC8226}} to protect application-layer headers and payload, as well as the definition and deployment of QUIC {{?I-D.ietf-quic-transport}}, a transport protocol which encrypts most of its own control information, bring new relevance to this question.
+QUIC is, in effect, the first IETF-defined transport protocol to take care of the minimization of its own wire image, for reasons of ossification prevention as well as reducing information radiation off the protocol for end-to-end privacy.

+The flipside of this trend is the impact of a less visible wire image on various functions driven by third-party observation of the wire image. {{?RFC8404}}
+examines this issue from a network operator's viewpoint, and
-This document presents the wire image abstraction with the hope that it can shed some light on these discussions.
+{{?I-D.ietf-tsvwg-transport-encrypt}} focuses on transport-layer implications of increasing encryption. {{?I-D.ietf-quic-manageability}} is, in part, a third-party user's guide to the QUIC wire image.
+In contrast to those documents, this draft treats the wire image as a pure abstraction, with the hope that it can shed some light on these discussions.

 # Definition

-More formally, the wire image of a protocol consists of the sequence of messages sent by each participant in the protocol, each expressed as a sequence of bits with an associated arbitrary-precision time at which it was sent.
+More formally, the wire image of a protocol stack observed at a given point in the network consists of the sequence of packets sent by each participant in the communication, each expressed as a sequence of bits with an associated arbitrary-precision time at which it was observed.

 # Discussion

-This definition is so vague as to be difficult to apply to protocol analysis, but it does illustrate some important properties of the wire image.
+This definition appears at first glance to be so impractically formal as to be difficult to apply to protocol analysis, but it does illustrate some important properties of the wire image.

 Key is that the wire image is not limited to merely "the unencrypted bits in the header".
-In particular, interpacket timing, packet size, and message sequence information can be used to infer other parameters of the behavior of the protocol, or to fingerprint protocols and/or specific implementations of the protocol; see {{time-and-size}}.
+In particular, the sequences of interpacket timing and packet sizes can also be used to infer other parameters of the behavior of the protocols in use, or to fingerprint protocols and/or specific implementations of those protocols;
+see {{time-and-size}}.

 An important implication of this property is that a protocol which uses confidentiality protection for the headers it needs to operate can be